StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 and deprivation, we will use a median split.
 For age, we will create a group of participants \< 45 years and a group \> 45 years, based on work showing that EF performance starts to decline around that age.
-We will apply the same fit indices cut-offs as listed above.
+We will apply the same fit indice cut-offs as listed above.

 #### MNLFA analyses